Chicago Ridge, Illinois: Industry

 Landis Plastics, Inc. is based in Chicago Ridge, with five domestic facilities supporting North American customers.
 Landis manufactures injection molded and thermoformed plastic packaging for dairy and other food products.
 Over the past 15 years, Landis has experienced robust organic growth in sales of 10.4%.
 During 2002, Landis generated $211.6 million of net sales.
 Landis Plastics, Inc. was purchased by Berry Plastics Corp. in 2003.

 The Park at Chicago Ridge is a 135 acre industrial park located off Southwest Highway at 103rd Street, which features rail transport and easy access to major expressways, including the Tri-State Tollway, and the Stevenson and Eisenhower expressways.

-Notable retail businesses
+Retail

 The Chicago Ridge Mall (formerly Westfield Chicago Ridge) at 95th and Ridgeland has over 130 stores and a six-screen theater.
 The Chicago Ridge Commons at 99th and Ridgeland has over 55 strip stores.
 Commercial development is currently centered in the industrial sector, the Park at Chicago Ridge.